Skip to main content

 Returns:

-• executed_tab_id contains the new tab’s ID
+• ActionResult with result["created_tab_id"] containing the new tab’s ID

 Switch Tab